genomicsengland/gel_to_opentargets/README.md

 `tail -n +2 phenotypes_text_to_efo.txt | cut -d$'\t' -f 1,2`

 8. Note that there are some manual phenotype mappings in `gel_utils.py` in the `apply_phenotype_mapping_overrides` function.

+## Manually extracting data from LabKey

+Log in to LabKey and navigate to the appropriate Main Programme release.

+Extract each of the following tables to a TSV files.
+All data in the table should be used with no filters.
+Navigate to the appropriate table and click on the "Export" button.
+Then select the "Text" tab, check that it's set to "Tab separated" and then click "Export to text".
+ * `gmc_exit_questionnaire`
+ * `rare_diseases_pedigree_member`
+ * `rare_diseases_participant_disease`

+The final table is `tiering_data`, however we only require rows with the Tier column set to `TIER1` or `TIER2`.
+This filter can be created as follows: navigate to the `tiering_data` table, click on the "Tier" column heading, select "Filter".
+A filter window appears.
+On the "Choose values" tab, select _only_ `TIER1` and `TIER2`.
+Click "OK" and the filter will be applied.
+You can check this by looking at the number of rows displayed in the top right-hand corner.
+It should go from approximately 24 million (unfiltered) to 275,000 (filtered).
+Export the filtered table to TSV as described above.

+Note that the following URL can be used to access the filtered tiering data directly: http://emb-prod-mre-labkey-01.gel.zone:8080/labkey/query/main-programme/main-programme_v8_2019-11-28/executeQuery.view?schemaName=lists&query.queryName=tiering_data&query.tier~neqornull=TIER3 (the URL may need to be modifed for the release of choice)

+You should end up with 4 TSV files (`gmc_exit_questionnaire.tsv`, `rare_diseases_pedigree_member.tsv`, `rare_diseases_participant_disease.tsv`, `tiering_data.tsv`).